risk-first/website/estimating/Fractals.md

 As you go on [Meeting Reality](../Glossary.md#meeting-reality), the shape of the problem domain comes into focus, and you're able to adjust to match it more exactly.

 Is it possible to apply _any_ estimate to problems in the Fractal Shape domain?
+Probably not - but whatever effort you put in

 ## Applying Risk-First